marypiper/carpentries_talk/README.md

 ## Pivoting Instruction in the Time of Covid

-The design and content of our workshops allowed efficient pivoting to remote teaching during the Covid-19 pandemic.
-Since the markdown lessons were designed for self-learning, we efficiently transitioned to a flipped-classroom format.
-The majority of the content is covered during self-learning using our materials.
+The design and content of our workshops allowed **efficient pivoting to remote teaching** during the Covid-19 pandemic.
+Since the markdown lessons were designed for self-learning, we efficiently transitioned to a **flipped-classroom format**.
+The majority of the content is covered during self-learning using our markdown lessons.
 The content is reinforced during 'in-class'/Zoom sessions.

 - **Self-learning:** the majority of all concepts and code is performed during these self-learning sessions.
 Exercises are incorporated throughout the material, and any conceptual questions regarding the material can be addressed in the in-class sessions.
 - **In-class sessions:** highly interactive and much shorter (2-hour sessions) than previous in-person workshops (6-hour sessions).
 These in-class sessions address questions, provide assessments in the form of exercises and polls, and provide instruction for complex lessons where we anticipate confusion or errors.
   - Zoom: 'In-class' sessions take place over Zoom.
 Green/red stickies = red/green reactions or raised hands

-## Summary

 Even after we return to teaching in-person, we have found our flipped-classroom format to be preferred for our NGS workshops, allowing for more practice and greater retention of the concepts.
 Satisfaction is as high or higher than in-person versions of the workshops.

+## Summary

 The Carpentries have been key for the set-up and success of our program, and we were fortunate to have had the Carpentries as our base from which to build.